 We can develop a realistic, practical perspective about our body-its structure, the way it functions, heals and grows by itself.
 We can cultivate respect for our body-all its parts and all its functions as it is.
+Instead, we can take pride in how we use our bodies and what we do.
 We can take pride in caring for our body, keeping it clean, doing activities that help it be fit, flexible and strong.
 Consuming nourishing foods and avoiding things that harm the body.
 Taking safety precautions like wearing a helmet or seat belt properly.
 As adults we can focus on a child's behaviour, their qualities and skills, rather than their looks, height or weight or disabilities.